 Each chef interprets their culinary origins differently and each has their own distinctive way of researching their personal food history.
-It's through these methods we recapture and redefine our food culture and this panel discussion invites two experts in the field to elaborate on all the ways Poland can do exactly that with its fascinating history.
+It's through these methods we recapture and redefine our food culture and this panel discussion invites three experts in the field to elaborate on all the ways Poland can do exactly that with its fascinating history.

 Maciej Nowicki,Museum of King Jan III’s Palace

 16:00 Promoting Polish: Why we should all be culinary ambassadors